efodthe2nd/alx-system_engineering-devops/0x00-shell_basics/README.md

-the script 7-movethatfile moves a file from tmp to my_first_directory the script 8-firstdelete deletes the file Betty the script 9-firstdirdeletion deletes the my_first_directory
+the script 7-movethatfile moves a file from tmp to my_first_directory the script 8-firstdelete deletes the file Betty the script 9-firstdirdeletion deletes the my_first_directory the script 10-back changes working directory to the previous one